1st Norfolk Artillery Volunteers: Artillery Volunteers 1859–1908

-The Artillery Volunteers were transferred to the Royal Garrison Artillery (RGA) in 1899, and when the RA's divisional structure was abolished on 1 January 1902 the unit was redesignated as the 1st Norfolk RGA (Volunteers).
+The Artillery Volunteers were transferred to the Royal Garrison Artillery (RGA) in 1899.
+When the RA's divisional structure was abolished on 1 January 1902, the unit was redesignated as the 1st Norfolk RGA (Volunteers).
 An affiliated Cadet Corps was formed at Beccles in 1906.

 Territorial Force

-In 1908 on the formation of the Territorial Force the Norfolk batteries of the 1st Norfolk became the I East Anglian Brigade Royal Field Artillery (TF).
+In 1908, on the formation of the Territorial Force, the Norfolk batteries of the 1st Norfolk became the I East Anglian Brigade Royal Field Artillery (TF).
 (The I (1st) Brigade was going to have been numbered II (2nd), but this was changed by October 1908.)
-Also formed at the same time from the Suffolk batteries was the III East Anglian (Howitzer) Brigade, comprising the 1st and 2nd Suffolk (Howitzer) Batteries and the 3rd East Anglian Ammunition Column.
+At the same time, the Suffolk batteries formed the III East Anglian (Howitzer) Brigade, comprising the 1st and 2nd Suffolk (Howitzer) Batteries and the 3rd East Anglian Ammunition Column.